schafeld/development-shopware-basic-tutorial/README.md

 # Leave container shell
 exit

+# For development
+# building new template like described in tutorial throws warnings and errors:
+./psh.phar storefront:dev
+# use this command instead to use a fix for Node version incompatibility:
+docker-compose exec app_server bash -c "cd /app && NODE_OPTIONS='--openssl-legacy-provider' ./psh.phar storefront:dev"

+# Maybe refresh cache in Docker container
+./psh.phar docker:ssh
+php bin/console cache:clear
 ```

 Your Shopware development environment is ready for plugin development, theme customization, and storefront modifications!
 All PHP 7.4 compatibility issues have been documented and resolved for future reference.